 What should you do on Australia Day in Sydney?

 So where should you head to join in the celebrations?
 Well, there are plenty of choices, and it is possible to cover all if you are in the mood for a big day out.
-Below is a brief rundown of the most popular city based options but along with these almost every local council runs their own celebrations.
+Below is a brief rundown of the most popular city-based options but along with these almost every local council runs their own celebrations.
 You can find the full list here.

 Barangaroo provides the perfect spot for an Australia Day picnic with a view.

-This celebration includes performances by the Kori Choir, and the NSW Public Schools Aboriginal Dance Company celebrates Australia’s traditional landowners and ends with the raising of the Aboriginal and Australian flags on the harbour bridge.
+This celebration includes performances by the Kori Choir, and the Koomurri Aboriginal Dance Troupe celebrates Australia’s traditional landowners and ends with the raising of the Aboriginal and Australian flags on the harbour bridge.